SSEconomics/stata-economics-masterclass/README.md

 Suitable for all levels, this course is designed to make you a **better economist**.
 The goal is simple: improve your efficiency, save you hours of headaches, and eliminate errors through automation.
 Business students use Excel - economists use software (R/Stata/Python).

-These scripts provide the hacks and workflows necessary to move from "manual" analysis to **replicable, professional code**.
+These scripts provide the hacks necessary to move from "manual" analysis to **replicable, professional code**.

+While **vibecoding with LLMs** is great, it’s prone to errors and hallucinations.
+These repositories provide **verified, working code** you need to provide necessary context to the AI.
+Use these templates to ground your LLM, ask it how to add specific features, and explain the logic—ensuring you reduce errors and get to the right result faster.

 ---